 But to reap the full benefits of your moisturizer, you must start fresh.

-In order for your moisturizer to fully work its magic, it needs to be able to penetrate your skin, so it’s important that you wash your face once or twice per day.
+In order for your facial + beard moisturizer and beard oil to fully work their magic, it needs to be able to penetrate your skin, so it’s important that you wash your face once or twice per day.
 Throughout the day your body’s natural oils, dead skin cells, pollutants, debris, and other environmental toxins build up on your skin.
-Applying a moisturizer on top of these layers will diminish the effectiveness and can lead to clogged pores and outbreaks.
+Applying a moisturizer or beard oil on top of these layers will diminish the effectiveness and can lead to clogged pores and outbreaks.
 Visit the first post in our series to learn more about how to properly wash your face and beard.

 Every man is different.
 Using the proper moisturizer for your skin type will improve your results.
 How can you determine your skin type?
 At the end of the day, look at your T-zone.
 You can visualize your T-zone by imagining a straight line running horizontally across your forehead and another straight line running vertically down the center of your face to your chin.
 This is your T-zone.

 If your T-zone looks matte at the end of the day, your skin is on the drier side.